Negotiating Faith in Digital Culture

 "A thoughtful, compelling, and substantial reflection on the intersection of networked religion and Christian theology.
 The authors' distinctive backgrounds--his in computer science, hers in media studies--offer unique perspectives from which to consider difficult questions about identifying and loving our neighbors in the midst of digital cultures.
 An excellent text for both seminary and congregational study."

-Mary Hess, professor of educational leadership, Luther Seminary
+Mary Hess, Luther Seminary

 "A fine introduction to major themes at the intersection of technology and theology in the age of new media."